vpn75/squad_age_profile/squad_age_profile_analysis.md

 ![](squad_age_profile_analysis_files/figure-markdown_github/unnamed-chunk-13-1.png)

-We can see the graph looks a bit easy with some overlapping names.
+We can see the graph looks a bit messy with some overlapping names.
 We can use the `check_overlap` property to help deal with this, but I found it removed several key players from the graph.